Reliable Service = Happy Customers

 Configure your NMS to alert you if any of these statistics cross an unacceptable threshold.
 Some alerts you will want to know about immediately at any time, such as if a main backhaul feeding many customers goes offline.
 Some alerts will be more informational, such as if a customer’s CPE device reboots.
 You can define these thresholds based on your needs and your customer’s expectations.
 Check out PagerDuty to manage on-call rotations, SMS alerts, and escalations.

 Watch the usage graphs on your infrastructure devices so you can upgrade your network when necessary.

-When the usage on a backhaul begins to approach it’s capacity get it upgraded to a higher capacity backhaul.
+When the usage on a fiber or wireless backhaul begins to approach it’s capacity, get it upgraded as quickly as possible.
 If you are not able to get a backhaul with high enough capacity then re-arrange your network or buy a new fiber connection so the backhaul does not get overloaded.
-Symptoms of an overloaded backhaul are slow speeds for customers especially during peak times which will cause a poor customer experience.
+An overloaded backhaul will cause slow speeds for customers, especially during peak times, which will cause a poor customer experience.

 There are a few things you can do to add Access Point capacity:

 - Add a duplicate of the overcrowded access point.
 Another access point facing the same direction and with the same beamwidth, then move some of the customers over to the new access point.
 You will need to have another full channel available.

 - Split the access point.
 Replace the existing access point with two access point with half the beamwidth coverage - replace a 90˚ access point with two 45˚ access points, for example.
 This may be preferable because the new access points will have higher gain and may offer better channel re-use options.